rdking/proposal-proxy-safe-private/README.md

 ```

 The `lock` parameter specifies the special key that the object will use to signal the enabling and disabling of access to the stored data.
 By default, access to the data is disabled.
 The property at this key is a boolean that cannot be read but can always be written.

+The `pvt` parameter specifies an object that either contains or will contain the initialization data.
+If the initialization process is separate from the creation of the PrivateStore, then this parameter is optional.
+The use of this parameter is dependent on the engine developer's design.

+## Behavior
+The behavior of a PrivateStore is such that except where explicitly defined to be otherwise, it behaves as a sealed ECMAScript Object with no properties and a null prototype.
+When a lexically defined class member function is run and that class defines private fields, an attempt to access a private field results in the following actions:

+* If the requested operation is not "get" and not "set", a TypeError is thrown.
+* The class that defined the function is retrieved from the functions Environment Record.
+* The class signature is retrieved from the class.
+* The PrivateStore key is retrieved from the class.
+* The PrivateStore key is used to retrieve the PrivateStore from the instance.
+* If the PrivateStore does not exist, a TypeError is thrown.
+* The class signature is used to unlock the PrivateStore.
+* If the unlock attempt fails, a TypeError is thrown.
+* The operation is completed normally with the PrivateStore as the target.
+* The class signature is used to lock the PrivateStore.
+* The return value of the requested operation is returned.

+During initialization of the PrivateStore, only the "defineProperty" operation is valid.
+The PrivateStore is unlocked at the beginning of the initialization and locked as the final step after all private member initializations are complete.

+#### Notes:
+* Since this process does not make use of instance internal slots, and internal slots on a constructor are not affected during construction even if the constructor is wrapped in a Proxy, this particular approach to handling private members results in fully encapsulated private data that does not rely on the identity of the owning instance, and therefore does not automatically preclude the use of Proxy in conjunction.
+* Though not part of this proposal, use of the PrivateStore exotic object may lead to an approach for allowing object literals to contain private members.
+* Since an instance's PrivateStore can only be unlocked inside of a function defined by a class that "constructed" the instance, it is not possible to accidentally unlock the PrivateStore.
+* Since each participating class defines its own PrivateStore, it is expected that an instance may have more than 1 PrivateStore.
+Each participating class' methods will only be able to access the PrivateStore it defined.
+* Since an instance may have more than 1 PrivateStore, a future proposal can be crafted to allow for "protected" support via a shared signature, privateKey, and PrivateStore.
+That is not part of this proposal.
+* Since the private store is neither configurable nor writable, it is not possible for a Proxy to replace the private store.